Western Illinois University: Macomb Campus

 UHDS is looking for students with the interest and skills to become an RA.
 Talk with your current RA or Complex Director if you would like to learn more about this dynamic student leadership position.

 The Assistant Complex Director (ACD), a graduate student working toward a master’s degree, lives in the hall.
 ACDs may advise student government, supervise the information desk staff, coordinate building repairs, supervise RAs, and coordinate activities in the halls.
 ACDs are responsible for the operation of the hall in the Complex Director’s absence.

-The Complex Director is responsible for the operation of the hall.
+The Complex Director is responsible for the operation of the hall and lives in the hall.
 The Complex Director is a full-time professional with considerable experience in residence hall work.
-Each Complex Director has a master’s degree in the counseling or the college student personnel field.
+Each Complex Director has a master’s degree in the counseling or college student personnel fields.
 The Complex Director is responsible for and supervises all other staff members in the residence hall.
 She or he is responsible for seeing that the residence hall is a supportive environment for students.

-Hall Staff/Residence Hall Clerk is available in every residence hall or residence hall complex.
-She or he is a full-time Civil Service staff member available to provide administrative services during regular working hours, 8:00 am to noon and 1:00 pm to 4:30 pm.
+The Residence Hall Clerk is available in every residence hall or residence hall complex.
+A hall clerk is a full-time Civil Service staff member available to provide administrative services during regular working hours.
 The Residence Hall Clerk assists with the replacement of lost room keys, room change requests, and the processing of maintenance and repair requests.